Why Do I need to use a Safari Tour Operator in Uganda? – why not do It for me?

 Suppose you want to spend seven days in Uganda and visit different parks.
 In that case, you need to know the logical way to connect the various points of interest.
 The reality is this.
-Suppose you do not use a Tour Operator such as ourselves.
+Suppose you do not use a Tour Operator such as us.
 You will not have the organizational and logistical support that you need.

 We save you time, money, and the frustrations of self-planning a safari in Uganda.

-2. A Tour Operator, unlike you, will know Uganda
+2. A Tour Operator, unlike you, will know Uganda warts and all:

 Do you not know which airport to fly into?
 Where do you stay?
 How do Gorilla Trekking, Wildlife Game Drives, and Chimpanzee Trekking connect?
 How many days do I need?